Review: Delta LA to Sydney in Economy with Kids

 Delta Economy Seating

 There were 3 of us on this flight, so we opted for 3 in a row, window-middle-aisle.
 The plane set up was 3-3-3, just like on the way to LA from Sydney.
-Though I prefer an aisle seat and the middle row has 2 aisles, my kids are young so I prefer them contained (even if that means that I get up every time they need to go to the bathroom).
+Though I prefer an aisle seat and the middle row has 2 aisles, my kids are young, so I prefer them contained (even if that means I get up every time they need to go to the bathroom).

-Each chair had a blanket and pillow wrapped in plastic.
-The kids kept theirs for later and I put mine above in the overhead compartment so it was out of my way, but available if I wanted it.
+Each chair had a blanket and a pillow wrapped in plastic.
+The kids kept theirs for later, and I put mine above in the overhead compartment so it was out of my way, but available if I wanted it.
 I used the floor space under the seat in front of me to store my backpack.
 It took up just about the entire space.

-There was plenty of space in the overhead compartment above us, and we checked our bags for this trip so we didn’t use it at all.
+There was plenty of space in the overhead compartment above us, and we checked our bags for this trip, so we didn’t use it at all.

 Entertainment Options